-The neighbouring countries of India and facts related to the same act as an important topic with reference to the various Government exams conducted in the country.
+The neighbouring countries of India is an important General Awareness topic for the various Government exams conducted in the country.

-In this article, we shall discuss the countries which share their borders with India, be it land border or sea border.
-A total of 9 countries share borders with India of which 2 share sea borders and the other 7 land borders.
+In this article, we shall discuss the countries which share their borders with India, be it a land border or sea border.
+A total of 9 countries share borders with India, of which 2 share sea borders and the other 7 land borders.

 India – Its Geographic Features

-In terms of population, India is the second largest country in the world and in terms of area, India is the seventh largest country in the world.
+In terms of population, India is the second-largest country in the world.
+In terms of area, India is the seventh-largest country in the world.

 Given below is a table that showcases a brief description of India and its neighbouring countries: